 – Traditional tips

-– This tour is available and can be arranged for groups of all sizes.
+– Casablanca desert trip is available and can be arranged for groups of all sizes.

-– Further discounts are available for group sizes over 8 people.
+– Further discounts are available for group sizes over eight people.